Plattar/plattar-ar-adapter/docs/installation/view-ar.md

     </section>

   ```
 - Now we can start adding some functionality into the script.
-In your script, we can start by getting the embed tag from the DOM and creating a simple function that will be called when the button is pressed
+We can start by getting the embed tag from the DOM and creating a simple function that will be called when the button is pressed

   ```javascript
   //getting the embed Tag